Socially Responsible Investing

 150 150 Jess Easby

-In this video we take into consideration the social and governance side of ESG investing.
-We explore people and relationships, human rights, labour standards, employee engagement and gender and diversity.
+In this video we take into consideration the social and governance impact of ESG investing.
+We explore people and relationships, human rights, labour standards, employee engagement and gender and diversity and align them with the United Nations Sustainable Development Goals.

 Are you interested in sustainable investment funds?